- 2015 - Adopted

 - 2017 - Enforced

-The city’s Universal Zero Waste Ordinance requires all properties in Boulder to have separated compost, recycling and trash service.
+The city’s Universal Zero Waste Ordinance requires all properties in Boulder to have waste services that provide separated compost, recycling and trash.

 All businesses must:

 All property owners, both residential and commercial, must: